 Both cases will likely be retried, where a jury will determine whether the defendants were negligent.

-If you have suffered an injury as a result of an accident caused by another person's negligence, contact the Brassel, Alexander & Rice for a free consulation.
+If you have suffered an injury as a result of an accident caused by another person’s negligence, contact the Brassel Alexander for a free consulation.